tc39/proposal-numeric-separator/README.md

 # Numeric Separators

-This is a proposal for introducing a numeric visual separator to numeric literals in [ECMAScript](https://github.com/tc39/ecma262/).
+This is a proposal for introducing a numeric separator to numeric literals in [ECMAScript](https://github.com/tc39/ecma262/).

 ## Motivation